Braxeo/squash-app/README.md

 2. Install dependencies:

-3. 1.
-Install asdf:
-      We use 'asdf' to manage tool versions (using the .tool-version file)
+   Install asdf, we use it to manage tool versions (using the .tool-version file) https://asdf-vm.com/guide/getting-started.html

-   https://asdf-vm.com/guide/getting-started.html
+   Use either method to install asdf.

    ```bash
    brew install asdf
    ```

-   or

    ```bash
    git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.15.0
    ```

-   Run the 'install_asdf_tools.sh' executable, this will add missing plugins and install the required tool versions You might need to modify the file
+   Next, run the 'install_asdf_tools.sh' executable, this will add missing plugins and install the required tool versions

+   You might need to modify the file

    ```bash
    chmod +x install_asdf_tools.sh
    ```

+   Then once asdf has installed all the plugins and tools, run Yarn (like npm, just another package manager)

    ```bash
    yarn install
    ```

-4. Set up Husky hooks:
+3. Set up Husky hooks:
    Husky is automatically installed via the prepare script in `package.json`.
 If it's not, run:

    ```bash
    npx husky install
    ```

-5. Setup GitHub Personal Access Token:
+4. Setup GitHub Personal Access Token:

    - Go to [GitHub Developer Settings](https://github.com/settings/tokens).
    - Create a token with the `repo` and `write:repo_hook` permissions.